dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 > **Note:** In the plot above, the black dashed lines represent the 1st
 > and 3rd quartile, the black and red solid lines represent,
-> respectivaly, median and mean, the red shading represents the 95% of
-> mean confidence interval (not visible in this plot because its narrow
-> interval) and the black dotted line represent the upper threshold to
+> respectivaly, median and mean and the black dotted line represent the
-> the outliers (3rd qu. + 1.5 IQR).
+> upper threshold to the outliers (3rd qu. + 1.5 IQR).

-Analysing the plot above, we can note that most of issues have between 1 and 9 history logs (1 standard deviation from the mean), 75% of them have up to 6 history logs and 50% of issues have between 2 and 6 logs, a narrow range.
+Analysing the plot above, we can note that most of issues have between 1 and 9 history logs, approximately 1 standard deviation from the mean.
+Also, 75% of them have up to 6 history logs and 50% of issues have between 2 and 6 logs, a narrow range.
 Despite the skewed shape of plot, the median and mean are very close.
-This means that the amount of ouliers (after 12 logs per issue) is very low, approximately 4% of issues.
+This means that the amount of ouliers, after 12 logs per issue, is very low, approximately 4% of issues.

 The representative narrow range of logs in an issue makes us think that there shoud be an activity flow pattern to resolve an issue.
 This flow pattern migth be observed in a commom sequence of log status.
 See more informations in the [Log Status](#log-status) section.

-The next 6 sections show the analisys of the temporal issues variables: four originally in the data set (`issue_creation_date`, `issue_start_date`, `issue_deadline_date` and `issue_time_spent`) and two derived from the calculation (`issue_delay_start` and `issue_deadline_size`).
-In an issue tracking system, temporal variables is the fundamental piece for monitoring and control of activities.

 ### Issue Creation Date